UBC is home to lots of communities—and this year, many of them have moved online!

 UBC is home to over 350 AMS clubs!
 Connect with students of all years and faculties who share your interests or aspirations (however niche they may be).
 Check out our Club Spotlights series to meet some club execs, learn about their club's mission, and hear some inspiring stories.

-Joining a club lets you get to know individuals you might never have a class with or can’t easily meet otherwise—particularly now when so many of our experiences are online.
+Joining a club lets you get to know individuals you might never have a class with or can’t easily meet otherwise.

 Some ways to connect with a club:

 Imagine UBC is a terrific way to meet your uni community!
-During the Main Event from 2:00 to 6:00 pm PDT, many campus clubs, as well as student groups and campus resources, will be hosting virtual booths.
-Drop by this online fair to ask questions, sign up for mailing lists, and meet current group members and execs.
+During the Main Event, many student clubs, groups, and campus units will be hosting booths along Main Mall.
+Drop by this fair to ask questions, sign up for mailing lists, and meet current group members and execs.
+The event is taking place this year on September 5th from 1:00-4:30pm.
+You’ll receive a customized schedule for Imagine UBC by the beginning of September, which will indicate when might be the best time for you to stop by the event.

-In late September, you’ll get to attend AMS Clubs Days (more info to come on the AMS website, so check back there for updates).
+In late September, you’ll get to attend Clubs Fair (more info to come on the AMS website, so check back there for updates).
 You’ll get to explore more club booths during this fantastic multi-day event!

 3. Reach out to club execs

 Many clubs remain open to newcomers throughout the year.
-Search up the contact details of the clubs you want to join by visiting their Facebook page or exploring AMS CampusBase, a newly launched clubs platform!
+Search up the contact details of the clubs you want to join by visiting their Facebook or Instagram page or exploring AMS CampusBase, an online clubs platform!

 And if UBC doesn’t have the club you want to join?
-You can apply to start your own club with a group of friends (instructions and application portal on AMS CampusBase).
-Applications are accepted in September and January.
+You can apply to start your own club.
+Applications are accepted in September, January, and June.

 Undergrad student societies